murals:

 This is the marquee I designed and painted for the club.The 6' x 12' iron stucture that stands 16' tall was fabricated by Flaherty Ironworks.
 I then cut out, painted, and installed the sheet metal panels.
 The dobro, burger, and stein are all separate cut-outs.The track letters allow the act names to be changed on a daily basis.

 When the club moved two blocks in 1996 the Birchmere became a huge place.
-Inside one building is a 500 seat music hall, a large dining area with a second stage and dance floor, a 40' long bar , a retail store that sells music and merchandise, a pool hall, foosball, ping-pong, and even a full scale brewery with a tasting room full of antique beer memorabilia.
-You can bet a whole lotta talent went into the making of this place; and I'm proud to have been a part of it.
-All the following murals were painted in acrylics onsite on the walls except the stage backdrop.
+Inside one building was a 500 seat music hall, a large dining area with a second stage and dance floor, a 40' long bar , a retail store that sells music and merchandise, a pool hall, foosball, ping-pong, and even a full scale brewery with a tasting room full of antique beer memorabilia.
+The brewery with its memorabilia and the table games are gone, but the music lives on!
+All the following murals were painted in acrylics onsite on the walls except the stage backdrop which is acrylic painted on a 10' x 30' canvas.

 This is the entrance to the Music Hall along with the street scene mural by the bar.
 The entire wall is 14' x 65' with a stucco finish.
 Click on image for details.